 How to Get to Egypt

-A visa is required for US citizens to enter Egypt.
-A visa can be purchased on arrival or in advance online.
-I suggest purchasing in advance.
-The process is quick and simple and will save you time at the airport.
-A tourist visa is $25 USD and is good for 60 days.
+A visa is required for U.S. citizens to enter Egypt.
+The visa can be obtained upon arrival at the airport or in advance through Egypt’s e-Visa portal.
+While both options are available, securing the visa online before your trip is advisable.
+The online process is straightforward, and quick, and allows you to bypass potential delays at the airport.
+The tourist visa costs $25 USD and permits a stay of up to 60 days.

 Best Time to Visit Egypt